PenguThePenguin/Event/README.md

 # Event
-Event is a publishing / subscribing event system based off the [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)
+Event is a publishing / subscribing event api based off the [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).

 ## Why event?

-Event is fully optimized for any implementation, with support for events to be fired on different threads
+Event is fully optimized for any implementation, with support for events to be fired on different threads.

 ## Examples

-### Setup a bus:
+### Setting up a bus
 ```java
 EventBus<ExampleEvent> bus = EventBus.of(ExampleEvent.class);
 ```